 They come in sphagnum moss that’s mounted to a wooden board, so these can be easily transplanted to a terrarium background or hardscape.

 I particularly like the Bulbophyllum electrinum.

-Teresa’s Plants offers a range of plant based crafts products from wedding decor to wreaths and such, but where it really shines for terrarium life is in its live moss selection.
+Teresa’s Plants offers a range of plant-based crafts products from wedding decor to wreaths and such (perfect for terrarium wedding centerpieces), but where it really shines for terrarium life is in its live moss selection.